siimsoni/aoc2021/d13/README.md

 transformation by each level, I could do the transformation per item as well, because final position of each point was not affected by other points.

+It would also be possible to pre-calculate canvas sizes, instead of per each coordinate transformation, but I did not do that as I had already spent a good time on this.

 ### Part 2

 It was a struggle with off-by-one errors, and when I finally got the result it was rotated